 “Suzie.
 Did you really hear yourself?”
 I mimicked with kindness the exact way she bestowed and recanted approval based on her arbitrary and self-centered conditions.
 I didn’t have to explain further.
 To her great credit, Suzie, the “goading wife” (her own words) — Got It.
 Three weeks after our light-bulb session, she graduated, with honors, so to speak, from our weekly mentor meet-ups, cured forever of her arithmomania.

-As I gathered my things upon landing, I said to my seat companions: “Thank you so much for your wisdom.
+As I gathered up those thoughts (and my things) upon the landing of Southwest Flight 580, I said to my seat companions: “Thank you so much for your wisdom.
 It will help more women than you know.
 I wish I could give you something for it.”